-The first short tales were told before humans could write with storytellers often using rhyme to memorise stories.
+The first short tales were oral.
+Storytellers often used rhyme to memorise stories.
 One the earliest still surviving tales is “The Shipwrecked Sailor” written on papyrus in Egypt around 2000 BCE.
 The Greek Aesop’s fables, the first know collection, dates to the 4th century BCE.
-There came a proliferation of forms through the middle ages and renaissance and refinement by authors such as Chaucer in The Canterbury Tales.
-Short fiction romped in popularity until the 16th century and the rise of ‘The Novel’.
-Of course, there were novels before this, but the novel took over in the 17th and 18th centuries.
+Short tales proliferated through the middle ages and renaissance and were refined by authors such as Chaucer in The Canterbury Tales.
+Then along came the 16th-century and the rise of ‘The Novel’.
+A latecomer to the party.

 The modern short story truly emerged in the 19th century.
 Unlike a tale, packed with romance and myth, early proponents of the genre, including Goethe, insisted it should be real – it did happen or it could have happened.
-Lucky we got over this hang-up.
-The fantastical of the early tales and realism of the things first called short stories merged into what we now think of as a short story.
+Luckily we got over this hang-up.

-I think our brains are wired to need stories and short tales are how we got wired that way.
+I think our brains are wired to need stories and short tales were the first way we sated this need.

-I love short fiction because of the power of less being more.
+Short fiction has the power of less being more.
 A short story is a sliver of a person’s life.
-What came before and what happens afterwards is left unsaid.
+What came before and what happens afterward is left unsaid.
 It is like looking through a microscope and studying insignificance and discovering how important every moment of life can be.
 A good short story packs in character and emotion and conflict with so few words and is a marvel of restraint and focus.